 Revenue from the sale of goods is recognised at the point of delivery as this corresponds to the transfer of significant risks and rewards of ownership of the goods and the cessation of all involvement in those goods.

-Interest revenue is recognised using the effective interest method.
+Interest revenue is recognised using the effective interest method, which for floating rate financial assets is the rate inherent in the instrument.

 Dividend revenue is recognised when the right to receive a dividend has been established.